Nordland: History

 This rock drawing was used as a pictogram in the Lillehammer Olympic Games in 1994.

 The first agricultural culture has been dated to the Bronze Age.
-This culture left large burial cairns close to the sea, for instance in Steigen and Vestvågøy, and the northernmost location is around Harstad in southern Troms.
+This culture left large burial cairns close to the sea, for instance in Steigen Municipality and Vestvågøy Municipality, and the northernmost location is around Harstad Municipality in southern Troms.
 These locations have significant areas of lowland suited for agriculture, they are close to the sea and they have many natural harbours.